revolist/revogrid-docs/tests/e2e/docs/scenarios/row-master.md

 P0 = basic release gate; P1 = broader regression coverage.
 Run each case independently from its stated reset.
 Wait for actual grid data and completed UI updates, not just a mounted docs shell.
 Use fixture identities and column props when sorting or virtualization changes physical row positions.
 Pair each case with shared docs-shell checks.
 Automated coverage is recorded below; no demo fixes were added during this review.

 Hard reload restores 14 initiative records in an expanded tree.
 Detail buttons are rendered only on leaves: use Warehouse Routing Console, not parent North Star Operations.
 The main grid is readonly.
-Opening details creates a 340px master area and simulates an async result after 500ms.
+Opening details reserves a 440px master area for the laptop-sized two-column detail layout and simulates an async result after 500ms.

 ## Recorded browser observation